 In this audacious ending to her novel, Woolf makes it clear that she recognizes the power of what she has done, and yet emphasizes the constant flux of the artist’s material, and its vanishing from her grasp at the very moment of definition.
 Woolf’s sister Vanessa Bell, herself a painter, was overwhelmed by emotion on reading To the Lighthouse.
 It seemed to her that their parents lived again in its pages, as if raised from the dead.
 But portraiture, as Woolf makes clear through the character of Lily Briscoe, is not all that this novel is after.
 Lily’s painting is suggestive rather than descriptive.
 When she shows her painting of Mrs Ramsay and James to Mr Bankes, he is interested because ‘Mother and child then – objects of universal veneration, and in this case the mother was famous for her beauty – might be reduced, he pondered, to a purple shadow without irreverence.’
 Lily, however, refuses his interpretation, open-minded as William Bankes may be for his time in accepting the authenticity of abstraction.
 ‘But the picture was not of them, she said.
 Or, not in his sense.’

 Everyone who opens To the Lighthouse is confronted by the same dilemma as Mr Bankes.
 How is the reader to interpret the forms of the novel?
 It is both true and untrue to say that Mrs Ramsay is, or represents, Julia Stephen.
 Leslie Stephen is present everywhere in the novel, comic, touching, absurd and often fearsome in his egotism and clumsy demands for the emotional attention of his entire world.
 But whatever Mr Ramsay represents, he is not purely and simply Virginia Woolf’s father, brought to uncanny second life.
 Everything in To the Lighthouse has the power to be intensely itself, but also to suggest a wealth of symbol and image.
 The lighthouse has been endlessly discussed and argued over.
 What does it mean?
-In some part of her, Woolf was always in pursuit of the lost light of early summers and the lost rhythms of the sea.
 It may be a phallic symbol, cousin to the ‘beak of brass, barren and bare’ that Mr Ramsay plunges into his wife’s ‘delicious fecundity, this fountain and spray of life.’
 But if it is, that takes a reader in only one of a hundred possible directions.
 The power of the lighthouse is that it is at once the heart’s desire of little James Ramsay, the cause of a seismic difference between his parents, the guardian of ships and symbol of man’s control over the dangers of his world, the source of steady, issuing light and the familiar home of men who live there cut off by storms, struggling to grow a few green things in salty earth.
 The lighthouse, in being all these things and more, comes to its equilibrium within the novel, and offers its illuminations to the reader just as it offers them to the ship scudding for safety in St Ives Bay.
 (And I turn to look out of my window as I write this, and there it is, Godrevy Light, still keeping ships from the Stones reef, still opening and closing its eye of light.)

 I love the way that the family life described in To the Lighthouse has a raw, even primitive quality which protects the sophistication of Woolf’s analysis from any touch of coldness.
 Every member of the family is a physical, even animal presence, often seen in movement or flight.
 The child Cam rushes across a lawn, ‘like a bird, bullet, or arrow’, grazing the adult world but wanting no part of it.
 The eight Ramsay children disappear ‘as stealthily as stags from the dinner table directly the meal was over.’
 Mr Ramsay is not even a mammal, but a bird: ‘It was his fate, his peculiarity, whether he wished it or not, to come out thus on a spit of land which the sea is slowly eating away, and there to stand, like a desolate sea-bird, alone.’